-This topic describes a new installation for the .NET Agent using the MSI package.
+This topic describes a new installation for the .NET Agent.

 - To install from the command line, see Unattended Installation for .NET.

-- To install the AppDynamics Site Extension for Windows Azure, see Install the AppDynamics Azure Site Extension for .NET.
+- To install the AppDynamics Site Extension for Windows Azure, see Install the AppDynamics Azure Site Extension.

 - To upgrade, see Upgrade the .NET Agent.